jamedadi/linkak/README.md

 ## The goal of this project:

-The main purpose of this project is being an acceptable resume and also a good practice of Django framework
+The main purpose of this project is being an acceptable resume and also a good practice of Django framework.

+---

 ## What are our project options that make it special?
-- The short URL can has a password
+- The short URL can has a password.
-- The short URL has the number of visit
+- The short URL has the number of visit.
-- The short URL has a custom expire time
+- The short URL has a custom expire time.

 ---

 ## Requirements:
 - [ ] we should have a users.
-- [ ] we should save host, host status(can be allow and deny)
+- [ ] we should save host, host status(can be allow and deny).
-- [ ] we should save creator, URL, URL password, URL expire time and URL visits
+- [ ] we should save creator, URL, URL password, URL expire time and URL visits.
-- [ ] and slug for give to user
+- [ ] and slug for give to user.
-- [ ] Our visit model should have an IP and visitable model
+- [ ] Our visit model should have an IP and visitable model.

 ---

 ## Architecture of the project:
-The project is based on the MVT architecture of the Django framework, so we will use SSR(server side rendering)
+The project is based on the MVT architecture of the Django framework, so we will use SSR(server side rendering).